Do-it-Yourself Remodeling Tips for a Picture-Perfect Home Makeover

 Change Up the Living / Family Room

-Complementary colors are the rule of this living room (left): dark brown sofas and chairs with mostly cream throw pillows; a light blue ceiling and paintings with vibrant shades on the wall.
+Complementary colors are the rule of this living room (above): dark brown sofas and chairs with mostly cream throw pillows; a light blue ceiling and paintings with vibrant shades on the wall.
 (Plan # 153-1808).
-On the right, a chaise longue, blanket, and vases in coral give a punch of color to a cozy family room.
+Below, a chaise longue, blanket, and vases in coral give a punch of color to a cozy family room.
 (Plan # 141-1239).

 In most open floor-plan layouts, there is one Great Room that includes the living/dining rooms and the kitchen.
 The family room is often adjacent to the kitchen.

 Ingenuity and creativity are once again in the forefront if you want to do a remodel of the living/family room at a minimal cost.
 First, determine what can be discarded or moved around.
 Clean the areas well, and then go to work.